 - High-demand users sometimes are geographically concentrated in regions that cannot sustain demand levels.4

-“Company” means TerraPass Inc. or any company doing business as TerraPass as a direct result of a merger, acquisition, asset sale, or other transfer of assets from TerraPass Inc. to another company.
-“Customer” means the person(s) or company whose order for the Goods is accepted by the Company.
-“Goods” means any goods or services which the Company is to supply to the Customer.
+“Company” means Just Energy Advanced Solutions LLC dba terrapass.
+“Customer” or “you” means the person(s) or company whose order for the Goods is accepted by Company.
+“Goods” means any goods or services which Company is to supply to you.

-All orders are accepted by the Company subject to and in accordance with the following Conditions of Sale which override and exclude any other terms stipulated or incorporated or referred to by the Customer during any negotiations or in any course of dealing between the Company and the Customer.
+All orders are accepted by Company subject to and according to the following terms which override and exclude any other terms stipulated, incorporated or referred to by you during any negotiations or in any course of dealing between Company and you.

-All prices quoted include sales taxes and other local levies in accordance with the law of the company’s jurisdiction.
-Prices also include standard shipping services to all destinations (domestic and international) serviced by the United States Postal Services.
+All prices quoted include applicable sales taxes and levies in accordance with the law of Company’s jurisdiction.
+Delaware law governs these terms.

-The Company will provide reasonable proof of actions for all carbon offset purchases, which demonstrate that the promised quantity of carbon emissions have been reduced or sequestered.
-This proof of actions will be available on the TerraPass website, and may include certification by a third party.
+Company will provide reasonable proof of actions for all carbon offset purchases which demonstrate that the promised quantity of carbon emissions have been reduced/sequestered.
+This proof of actions will be available on terrapass.com and may include certification by a 3rd party.

-When a Customer purchases a subscription, every month The Company will bill the Customer in the amount stated at the time of purchase, using the payment method specified by the Customer.
-Subscriptions begin as soon as the Customer has successfully completed the sign-up process, including payment confirmation.
-Subscriptions renew automatically, on a monthly basis, unless the Customer cancels the subscription.
-The Company may change its pricing, but Customer subscription billings will not be changed without the Customer’s permission.
-Customers may cancel subscriptions at any time by contacting Customer Support.
+When you purchase a subscription every month Company will bill you in the amount stated at the time of purchase using the payment method you specified.
+Subscriptions begin as soon as you have completed enrollment including payment confirmation.
+Subscriptions renew automatically each month unless you cancel the subscription.
+Company may change its pricing but subscription billings will not be changed without your permission.
+You may cancel subscriptions at any time by contacting Company.

 Legal construction / Force majeure / Exports

-The Company shall not be liable to the Customer in any manner or be deemed to be in breach of these Conditions of Sale because of any delay in performing or any failure to perform any of the Company’s obligations under these Conditions of Sale if the delay or failure was due to any cause beyond the Company’s reasonable control (which shall include, but not be limited to government actions, war, fire, explosion, flood, acts of terrorism, import or export regulations or embargoes, labor disputes or inability to obtain or a delay in obtaining supplies of Goods or labor).
-The Company may, at its option, delay the performance of, or cancel the whole or any part of a Contract.
+Company will not be liable to you or be deemed to be in breach of these terms due to any delay in performing or any failure to perform any of Company’s obligations under these terms if the delay or failure was due to any cause beyond Company’s reasonable control (which include, but are not limited to government actions, war, fire, explosion, flood, acts of terrorism, import or export regulations or embargoes, labor disputes or inability to obtain or a delay in obtaining supplies of Goods or labor).
+Company may at its option delay the performance of or cancel the whole or any part of a purchase.